 Dog mushing races are popular this time of year and celebrations after the winter trapping season.
 Alaska is beautiful in March, where late winter and very early spring bring hope, sun, and even more opportunity for outdoor activities in the endless wilderness of Alaska.

-Consider visiting Alaska in winter during February and March for the best of the winter, probably without the frigid temperatures.
+Consider visiting Alaska in February and March for the best of the winter, probably without the frigid temperatures.
 These winter activities are a great way to get out of the house after the hibernation of winter and celebrate the returning light.

 When it comes to winter activities in Anchorage, “Fur Rondy” (as it is referred to locally) is the first and most popular event that comes to mind.
 A major celebration in downtown Anchorage, this 10-day winter festival usually runs from the last weekend of February through the first week of March.

 The modern event includes family and community activities from scavenger hunts and raffles to contests for children.
 There are also vendors of many kinds of artisan handicrafts, clothing for Alaskan weather, a winter carnival set up with rides, and even a Ferris wheel.
 Youth hockey games and snowshoe softball are some of the fun and games.
 There is also a celebration of native Alaska culture and a snow sculpture competition adding to the spectacle and leaving a lasting impression in the Anchorage streets until everything melts away.

 The Iditarod is a 1000-mile sled dog race through the snowy backcountry from Anchorage to Nome.
 Mushers usually kick the race off with a ceremonial start in the streets of downtown Anchorage.
 Dog teams streak down the snowy streets and the crowds cheer to show the mushers how much fans adore the sport.
-Alaskan children especially love dog mushing events and the special “Meet the Musher'' evening.
+Alaskan children especially love dog mushing events and the special “Meet the Musher” evening.

 After the Anchorage start to the race, there is usually the actual start out in Willow.
 Watching crews prepare mushers and sleds for a 1000-mile journey fills the air with excitement.
 The media broadcasts updates on the trail throughout the race and Alaskans follow along, cheering for lead dogs and mushers to succeed in the brutal journey.

 With fresh powder and a high percentage of bluebird days, late winter skiing conditions can be perfect at Alyeska and the temperatures aren’t as cold as the deep winter months.
 Spring break usually attracts many skiers and snowboarders, and consequently a lot of nightlife and excellent entertainment options, as well as a town packed with excellent restaurants for hungry outdoor adventurers.

 There are six Nordic ski events of various lengths and three fat bike races, all ending at Kincaid Park Stadium.
 Currently, there is an online “virtual ski” option for entrants to follow the course or map another 25K route.
 This long-standing Anchorage event is usually held on a Sunday in early March.

 Find out how you can participate in this event by going to their website here.

 Alaskans flock from across the state to Talkeetna in March for the Oosik Classic, a ski race in the pristine area near Mount Denali, North America’s largest peak.
 An annual major event weekend in Talkeetna, the Oosik Classic is a grueling race over 50K on the frozen rivers and flat stretches near Talkeetna.

 Take the winter train to Talkeetna for the weekend on Saturday afternoon and go back to Anchorage on Sunday afternoon, just enough time for an overnight out of the city.
 Stay at one of the many hotels, inns, or bed and breakfasts and enjoy the clear air, sunny skies and good vibes Talkeetna has to offer.

 You can choose your route from Anchorage to Fairbanks or Anchorage to Denali.
 There are 16 depots you can choose from, but keep in mind that any trip ending in Denali will prompt you with this warning:

 In the winter, Denali National Park and Healy are remote areas without heated depots or public ground transportation.
 Don’t get left in the cold: please ensure that you have transportation and lodging arranged in advance of your trip to Denali or Healy.

 Plan a northern lights trip in March, the warmest time of year to catch the colorful lights in the sky.
 Aurora tours are offered out of Anchorage and Fairbanks, and you can also see the aurora from any dark, remote place in Alaska’s north or interior as long as you are away from the city lights and the aurora are active at night.

 The first fishing contest of the year in this small seaside town brings Alaskans back to the water on the second to last Saturday in March.
 Contestants head out into the Kachemak Bay with twelve hours to find the biggest King Salmon and win the prize.

 In Homer, the major ski race is the Homer Epic, a 50KM or 100KM race through the Caribou Hills near Homer.
 Ski, fat bike or run the second weekend in March, or show up and cheer on the athletes.

 The slopes of the ski slope in Douglass are at peak conditions in early March.
 Open from Wednesday to Sunday from 9 AM – 4 PM, don’t miss the bluebird days at the end of the season when in Juneau.
 As every skier knows, missing any of the last weekends of the season is a mistake as waiting for fall to come around again can feel endless.

-Get directions to Eaglecrest - 3000 Fish Creek Rd, Juneau, AK 99801
+- Directions to Eaglecrest: 3000 Fish Creek Rd Juneau AK 99801

 Because the weather is warm enough and the nights are dark enough, Southeast Alaska can have outdoor movies in March.
 Check out local outdoor film showings in Juneau and Haines to experience this fun outdoor activity.